rathamrita/YOLOv5-Based-Deep-Learning-Framework-for-GPR-Hyperbola-Recognition-and-Analysis/README.md

 Converted these .xml files into:

--> .csv format for use with RetinaNet.
+-> .csv format for use with RetinaNet (A R-CNN model for Object Detection, not used in this project)

 -> .txt format (YOLO format: class x_center y_center width height) for use with YOLOv5.
 This becomes the labels of each hyperbolas detected.

 The.txt file shouls look like this

 <img width="440" height="292" alt="image" src="https://github.com/user-attachments/assets/04c70a5d-21aa-4ad0-8b49-db1c1c03778d" />

 This ensures compatibility with the chosen object detection framework.

 ## STEP 6.
 Hyperbola Detection using YOLOv5
 ✅ Why Use YOLOv5?
 YOLO (You Only Look Once) is a real-time object detection model known for its: